 Human migrations began shortly after the Last Glacial Maximum and the earliest known settlers of Kachemak Bay were people of the Ocean Bay archaeological tradition characterized by a technology that is distinctive in style and manufacture and represented by artifacts 4,500 years old.
 The Ocean Bay culture was followed by people of the Arctic Small Tool tradition that used the bay about 4,000 years ago.
 About 3,000 years ago, the Kachemak tradition came to the area and then stopped using the bay about 1,500 years ago.
 The archaeological record indicates that for the last 1,000 years, the bay has been continuously used by Dena’ina Athabascan and Sugpiat Alutiiq people.
 When European explorers arrived, the southern coast of Kachemak Bay was occupied by Sugpiat Alutiiq and the northern shore by Dena’ina Athabascan.
 The mix of cultures inevitably led to conflicts over resource use and at least one island at the mouth of Tutka Bay was used as a refuge island called Q’na’qesle.
 According to oral tradition, people were besieged on the island by enemies, and a man had to swim ashore at night to fetch water in a bladder because there is none on the island.
 In the 18th century, Russian fur hunters called promyshlenniki were among the first European visitors to Kachemak Bay.
 In 1778, Captain James Cook sailed into Cook Inlet in search of the fabled Strait of Anián across the North American continent.
 In 1786, Stepan Zaikov of the Lebedev-Lastochkin Company established a trading post at the mouth of the Kenai River.
 These fur traders subjugated the Aleut and Alutiiq people and forced the males to hunt sea otters to supply the maritime fur trade.
 After the Alaska Purchase in 1867, when the territory was transferred from Russia to the United States, Kachemak Bay became a popular destination for miners, fishers, and fur trappers.
 The miners were mostly en route to the goldfields of upper Cook Inlet and the interior, but the fishers were interested in exploiting the bay for herring and salmon, and fox farms were established on several islands at the mouth of Tutka Bay that operated through the early 1900s.

 San Juan Fishing and Packing was a company that started in the fresh fish business in Seattle in 1899.
 They built the first cold storage plant in Alaska at Taku Harbor in 1901, and a salmon cannery in Seward in 1917 that was later moved to Port San Juan at Sawmill Bay on Evans Island in 1924.
 In 1926, they built a cannery called Port O’Brien on Kodiak Island at Northeast Arm, Uganik Bay.
-Fish were mostly caught by company-owned purse seiners and salmon traps.
-The remains of some wooden piles can still be seen on the Homer Spit.
-A salmon trap is a highly efficient and specialized type of commercial fishing gear used to catch and impound Pacific salmon.
+Fish were mostly caught by company-owned purse seiners and fish traps, a highly efficient and specialized type of commercial fishing gear used to catch and impound Pacific salmon.
 Salmon canning companies owned and operated most of the traps in Alaska.
 The first salmon trap was built in Cook Inlet in about 1885.
 It was patterned after the pound nets used in the Great Lakes fisheries but was modified considerably to withstand strong tidal currents and waves.
 This type of salmon trap became known as a pile trap because whole log piles were driven into the sandy bottoms to support the trap and the webbing and wire netting were fastened to piles to form the walls.
-The first trap was so successful that they soon were built in other fishing areas of southcentral Alaska.
+The first trap was so successful that more were built in other areas including Kachemak Bay which had 4 traps; one on the north shore between Travers Creek and Diamond Creek, and three on the south shore at McDonald Spit, Point Naskowhak, and adjacent to Flat Island on the mainland.
 The pile trap could only be used where the water was relatively shallow and the bottom was soft enough to drive piles.
 Traps were very efficient, and a single trap in a good location could catch up to 100,000 salmon in a single day.
+However, the cannery at San Juan Cove was not profitable and in 1931, the facility and fish traps were sold to the Fidalgo Island Packing Company, which also operated the cannery at Port Graham.
+In 1934, Fidalgo dismantled the plant in Tutka Bay and continued to operate the four fish traps.
 The use of salmon traps quickly became a controversial issue and many Alaskans believed that traps caused the decline in salmon runs.
-The number of traps varied annually until the State Legislature abolished them in 1959.
-The cannery at San Juan Cove was sold to the Fidalgo Island Packing Company, which also operated the cannery at Port Graham, and the facility was dismantled in 1934.
+The number of traps varied annually until the new State Legislature abolished them in 1959.
 Read more here and here.
-Explore more of San Juan Cove here:
+Explore more of San Juan Cove and Tutka Bay here: